Phenazepam: Side effects

 Side effects include hiccups, dizziness, loss of coordination and drowsiness, along with anterograde amnesia which can be quite pronounced at high doses.
 As with other benzodiazepines, in case of abrupt discontinuation following prolonged use, severe withdrawal symptoms may occur including restlessness, anxiety, insomnia, seizures, convulsions and death, though because of its intermediate half-life as well as that of its active metabolites, these withdrawal symptoms may take two or more days to manifest.

 Contraindications and special caution

 Benzodiazepines require special precaution if used in the elderly, during pregnancy, in children, alcohol or drug-dependent individuals and individuals with comorbid psychiatric disorders.

 Phenazepam should not be taken with alcohol or any other CNS depressants.
 Phenazepam should not be used therapeutically for periods of longer than one month including tapering on and off the drug as recommended for any benzodiazepine in the British national formulary.
 Some patients may require longer term treatment.

-Phenazepam was found to be a component in some herbal incense mixtures in Australia and New Zealand in 2011, namely "Kronic".
-The particular product variety was withdrawn shortly from the market after and replaced with a new formulation.
+Phenazepam was found to be a component in some "herbal incense" mixtures in Australia and New Zealand in 2011, namely "Kronic".
+The particular product variety was withdrawn from the market shortly after and replaced with a new formulation.